bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

 OK, this is quite some data.
 2524 rows (subjects) and 54 measurement variables (columns).
-How can we visualize the entirety of these variables in a simple x/y coordinate system? **Seems impossible, right?
+How can we visualize the entirety of these variables in a simple x/y coordinate system? **Seems impossible, right?** Let’see…
-We’ll see…..**

 ## Plotting multivariate data